mediafellows/mediafellows.github.io/collections/_news/20240528_mediafellows-MediaStore-V3.0_Press_Release.md

     <div class="col-xl-12 col-lg-12">
         <div class="service-details mb-40">
           <p>
 Secondly, to expand our services to cover the entire content lifecycle, from conception to delivery and purchase, making MediaStore a 360° solution.
-This will include expanding on our newest Delivery features with delivery profiles, a wide choice of services, and detailed fulfillment analytics.
+This will include expanding on our newest <a style="color:#7e7e7e;" target="_blank" href="https://mediafellows.com/features/11_fulfillment">Delivery</a> features with delivery profiles, a wide choice of services, and detailed fulfillment analytics.
 Lastly, to delineate between user groups during this cycle by concentrating sales and marketing functionality directly on the client site, while more technical processes like Digital Asset Management (DAM) and pre-production asset handling would be actioned on the admin site — ensuring users can access the functionalities relevant to them without interruption.
           </p>
 		  <br>
           <p>